Skip to content

 Option 2: External secret store with JWT authentication

-This method uses JWT tokens to authenticate with Conjur.
+This method uses JWT tokens to authenticate with Secrets Manager.
 You can use the following methods to retrieve a JWT token for authentication:

 • JWT token from a referenced Kubernetes service account